Keith Sequeira

-Keith Sequeira (born 30 April 1980) is an Indian actor, and a former model and VJ.
+Keith Sequeira (born 30 April 1980) is an Indian actor, former model and VJ.
 He modeled for Raymond's The Complete Man campaign before gaining popularity as VJ Keith on B4U.
 He featured in the music video "Shake It Daddy" with Ayesha Takia and played the lead role in the soap opera Dekho Magar Pyaar Se on Star Plus.
 He made his movie debut with Sixteen (2013) and acted in Calendar Girls (2015).
 He was a contestant in the reality television show Bigg Boss 9.

 Career

 Sequeira modelled for Raymond's The Complete Man campaign.
 He then became a B4U VJ and hosted several shows, gaining popularity as "VJ Keith".
 He has also anchored several lifestyle shows on TV, including AXN’s Men 2.0, Thailand t-off, VH1's Club Class, live coverage of Super Fight League on Star Sports.

 Sequeira made his film debut with Sixteen directed by Raj Purohit in 2013.
 He also played Officer Roy in the television serial Diya Aur Baati Hum.